tjswope/ArticleList/README.md

 ```
 Calendar cal = Calendar.getInstance();
-cal.set(year, month, date);   // year, month and date are all integers.
+cal.set(year, month-1, date);   // year, month and date are all integers.
+(Month is zero based, so you have to subtract 1)
 Date date = cal.getTime();    // Creates a new Date object @ date/month/year
 ```